HankVanZile/volumio-queue-shuffle/README.md

 # Volumio Queue Shuffle

-A simple script that calls the Volumio API, extracts the current queue, and then places the tracks back in a randomized order.
+A simple script that calls the [Volumio REST API](https://developers.volumio.com/api/rest-api), extracts the current queue, and then places the tracks back in a randomized order.